 Is Scooby a Vegan?

 No and I never will NEVER be.
 I refuse to be confined by someone elses arbitrary nutritional pigeonhole so I created my own nutritional philosophy.
 I call myself a “pseudo-vegetarian”.
 I eat almost no meat/fish/pork but will have salmon for omega 3 fatty acids or beef for iron a few times a month.
-I probably get 60% of my protein from plant sources like lentils, peas, and beans and probably 40% from egg whites and nonfat greek yogurt.
+If you look at the percent of calories I get from plant sources, its probably about 90% with 10% coming from animal sources.
+Most of my protein comes from plant sources like lentils, peas, and beans and probably 40% from egg whites and nonfat greek yogurt.
+My primary fat source is nuts, olive oil, and avocados.
 When I create my meal plans at custommealplanner, i mix and match from vegan meals, vegetarian meals, and keto meals.

 Why the fuss over a silly Vegan infographic?